vmgwembere/fine-dining-recipes/README.md

 A web application that allows users to store and easily access cooking recipes.

-The backend code and frontend form to allowS users to add new recipes to the site.
+The backend code and frontend form to allows users to add new recipes to the site.

 The backend code  groups and summarises the recipes on the site, based on their attributes such as cuisine, country of origin, allergens, ingredients, etc. and a frontend page to show this summary, and make the categories clickable to drill down into a filtered view based on that category.
-This frontend page can be as simple or as complex as you’d like; you can use a Python library such as matplotlib, or a JS library such as d3/dc (that you learned about if you took the frontend modules) for visualisation.

 The backend code is used to retrieve a list of recipes, filtered based on various criteria.